-During the year, the group spent HK\$13,993,000 on investment properties.
+During the year, the group disposed of certain of its investment properties with the aggregate carrying amount of HK\$21,550,000.

 Details of the movements in investment properties of the group during the year are set out in note 17 to the financial statements.